intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Future Directions

 {{CLAISE}} highlighted the challenges of integrating data models across different silos, protocols, and data structures, emphasizing the need for a machine-readable approach to expose semantics.
 Additionally, the related tools being developed and showcased in the IETF Hackathons, along with the various challenges in mapping across protocols and models, were discussed.
-A potential solution was proposed using a knowledge graph based on the Semantic Web Stack, along with the need to define a basic ontology for the networking domain in an iterative manner (outside of RFCs). {{WATSEN}} recommends prioritizing the following areas in four recommendations: (1) using RESTCONF+JSON (including YANG-Push Lite) as a single protocol beyond network management, (2) defining a Network Management Datastore Architecture (NMDA) model, (3) creating data model adapters (off-box so that common standard models can be developed in parallel to the required device "native" models), and (4) defining device protocol adapters (with RESTCONF-like NBI for a common shared-by-all repository). {{WILTON}} recommends reducing unnecessary complexity, delivering timely solutions, fostering open collaboration between vendors and operators, prioritizing simplicity, and converging to a single model/protocol (though this was discussed as difficult to accomplish).
+A potential solution was proposed using a knowledge graph based on the Semantic Web Stack, along with the need to define a basic ontology for the networking domain in an iterative manner (outside of RFCs). {{WATSEN}} recommends prioritizing the following areas in four recommendations: (1) using RESTCONF+JSON (including YANG-Push Lite) as a single protocol beyond network management, (2) utilizing Network Management Datastore Architecture (NMDA) model, (3) creating data model adapters (off-box so that common standard models can be developed in parallel to the required device "native" models), and (4) defining device protocol adapters (with RESTCONF-like NBI for a common shared-by-all repository). {{WILTON}} recommends reducing unnecessary complexity, delivering timely solutions, fostering open collaboration between vendors and operators, prioritizing simplicity, and converging to a single model/protocol (though this was discussed as difficult to accomplish).
 Practical suggestions include focusing on YANG-Push Lite, introducing YANG 2.0 through incremental updates, developing NETCONFv2, and managing IETF YANG models as code or APIs rather than embedding them within RFCs.

 ### Discussion

-The open discussion delved into the absence of NMDA in OpenConfig and if the resulting complexity it is needed, the history of introducing gNMI in the IETF (whether RESTCONF offers any advantage over it), and the challenges that building consensus on common ground takes time (without short-cutting the consensus building process) and practicality of converging on a single protocol (and it is practical).
+The Session III open discussion delved into the absence of NMDA in OpenConfig and if the resulting complexity is needed, the history of introducing gNMI in the IETF (whether RESTCONF offers any advantage over it), and the challenges that building consensus on the common ground takes time (without short-cutting the consensus building process) and practicality of converging on a single protocol (and it is practical).
 Emphasize off-box adapters, allowing vendors to continue innovating and developing native models rapidly.
-One suggestion that attracted a lot of discussion centered on developing a standard model mapping to native models that could be maintained in a common repository, enabling the community to assess coverage and alignment.
+One suggestion that attracted a lot of discussions centred on developing a standard model mapping to native models that could be maintained in a common repository, enabling the community to assess coverage and alignment.
 Further, the discussion explored alternative approaches to YANG models within the IETF but outside of RFCs, such as leveraging GitHub to accelerate the process (along with the challenges associated with it), living documents within the WG charter, and supporting academia to take up the open source efforts such as device adapters.
 The discussion emphasized the need for process experimentation, particularly at the working group or area level where we could have consensus among the YANG/OPS community on how we iterate in WGs without IETF/RFC-wide changes but making sure the operators are involved in the process.
-Conversation ensued around questions asked such as "Is YANG applicable beyond network management?" and "Can applications adopt YANG as a modelling language to define their services?"
+Conversations ensued around questions asked such as "Is YANG applicable beyond network management?" and "Can applications adopt YANG as a modelling language to define their services?"

 Some topics absent from the workshop discussions included tooling (what is currently missing) and strategies to support tool development (who pays, who develops, who maintains).
 The primary focus of the discussion was on YANG and NETCONF/RESTCONF, while several other network management protocols and techniques currently used received less attention during the workshop.
 The discussion on future directions prioritized improving existing solutions rather than introducing entirely new ones (such as enabling intelligence in network management).
-Some key recommendations made by operators during outreach {{outreach}} are listed in {{recommendations}}.
+Some key recommendations made by operators during outreach ({{outreach}}) are listed in {{recommendations}}.

 ## Key Takeaways {#key}